 Please remember that projections aren't guaranteed and what you get back depends on the performance of the fund(s) you're invested in.

 These are estimates we use in personal illustrations to show the potential returns for an investment in a pension fund.
 They’re based on the types of investments in a fund.

-It's a regulatory requirement to show low, mid and high projection rates to give you an idea how much your savings could be worth when you take your benefits.
+It's a regulatory requirement to show low, mid and high growth rates to give you an idea how much your savings could be worth when you take your benefits.

 Projection rates are simply estimates - when you come to take your benefits, your pension income will depend on how your investments grow, interest rates and charges.

 The low and high rates are worked out from the mid growth rate before it is adjusted for inflation.
-The unadjusted figure is then rounded down to the nearest 0.25%.
+The unadjusted figure is then rounded down to the lower 0.25%.

-Why are your projection rates different from other providers’ rates?(Expand content) (Minimise content)
+Why are your growth rates different from other providers’ rates?(Expand content) (Minimise content)

 Each provider decides the rates of return they believe are suitable for different types of investments.
 Some may be more or less optimistic.
 Different providers might use different rounding conventions to arrive at the mid rate.
 Charges and deductions will also vary.